 Some background on why I’m doing this: I’m teaching the course CS 20SI: “TensorFlow for Deep Learning Research” and for the assignment about convolution neural networks, I thought it’d be fun for students to do style transfer as their exercise at home.
 They, after all, showed a lot of enthusiasm when we did Deep Dream in class.

 Last summer, I worked under Richard Stebbing and he is kinda a genius.
 I googled him the other day and found out that he finished his undergrad engineering degree in 3 years with straight A-plus.
 He then became a Rhodes scholar at Oxford, finishing his PhD also in 3 years.
 Every time I see him code, I’m like: “Wow, you can do that?”
-You can check out his GitHub.
-But whenever he wasn’t blowing me away with his coding skills, he made a sport out of making fun of me.
+When he wasn’t blowing me away with his coding skills, he made a sport out of making fun of me.

 For our CS224D’s final project, Lucio and I took on Kaggle’s Automated Essay Scoring competition.
 We tried to build a model that can automatically grade your essay.
 You input an essay and voila, it outputs the score for it.
 The dataset we have is for essays grade 7 to 10, but the model is easily scalable.
 It can be used to grade SAT/ACT practice essays or any kind of essays, as long as we have enough training data.